Maureen Taylor's message is succinct and prescient

 If I had not seen Maureen Taylor on MSNBC, there is a good chance I would not have attended the panel because it was not advertised in a manner that enticed.
 Inasmuch as I had Ms. Taylor’s video, I did not write a blog specifically about it.
-After all I mentioned her in many other blog where I covered Detroit’s water debacle.
+After all, I mentioned her in many other blogs where I covered Detroit’s water debacle.

 Laura Bonham and I interviewed Maureen Taylor on Thursday on our Move To Amend Reports radio show.
 After listening to her answers I recalled how important her message at the Netroots Nation 2014 panel was.
 I pulled it up and listened again.
 It was evident it was prescient.

-Maureen Taylor starts by noting that small incremental changes is how we can be manipulated.
+Maureen Taylor starts by noting that small incremental changes are how we can be manipulated.
 She gave the example of the unverified story of a frog in water that is incrementally heated.
-By the time the frog would realizes he is in trouble, the water would be boiling and he would be cooked.
+By the time the frog would realize he is in trouble, the water would be boiling and he would be cooked.

 In today’s parlance, the world could not stand by and watch the carnage effected on the Palestinians, and not take action if Palestinians as a people were not vilified.
 It is all about narrative.